playbanq/WebWalletAPI/README.md

 This specification defines an API that aims to enable web applications to carry out electronic commerce transactions using WebWallets.

 ## What is a WebWallet?
-A WebWallet is a digital wallet that can hold electronic money and credentials to make payments on the Web.
+A WebWallet is a rechargeable digital wallet that can hold electronic money and credentials to make payments on the Web.

-### Features
+#### Features
-+ **RECHARGEABLE**
-  - **No deposits but recharges**
++ **No deposits but recharges**
 A WebWallet is not a deposit account, but a rechargeable digital wallet.
 Funds are not added as deposits but as prepaid recharges, which represent a temporary intermediation between online buyers and sellers.

-  - **No withdrawals or redemption**
++ **No withdrawals or redemption**
 A WebWallet recharge is interpreted as a purchase intention, therefore it cannot be reversed.
 The balance loaded on a WebWallet cannot be withdrawn or redeemed for cash, so it must be fully spent at some point.

-  - **No currency exchange**
++ **No currency exchange**
 A WebWallet can be recharged in any currency supported by the involved parties and the applicable regulations.
 However, a WebWallet recharge is not a currency exchange operation by itself.

 ## WebWallet Modules
-The WebWallet specification is divided into modules that resemble the different pockets of a physical wallet intended for holding identification documents, paper money, cards and receipts.
+The WebWallet specification is divided into modules that resemble the different pockets of a physical wallet intended for holding paper money, identification documents, cards and receipts.

-1. **Credentials**

-2. **Electronic money**
+1. **Electronic money**

-3. **Cards**
+2. **Identity credentials**

-4. **Receipts**
+3. **Receipts**

 ## WebWallet Transactions